Explore Australia's best online degrees for high-paying jobs in data analysis and strategic insights.

 A business analytics degree can be a quite comprehensive program that allows you to start working as an analyst immediately.
 Learning outcomes include that you're able to:

 - source and analyse data and generate insights using the latest tools and techniques available

 - perform predictive analytics using methods such as linear and logistic regression

 - take complex information and translate it into compelling, visual data stories that influence stakeholders.

-Entry requirements for Masters of Business Analytics vary by university.
+Entry requirements vary by university.
 A relevant degree with strong grades is generally a sufficient qualification.
 More relaxed entry pathways are available by enrolling in a Graduate Certificate in Business Analytics.